 Union Station: The Story of an L.A.
 Icon

-Discover the last of the great train stations
+Discover the last of the great railway stations

 In the midst of some of L.A.’s most traveled highways lies what has been dubbed “the last of the great railway stations” in the United States.
 Where once a hoard of early-century travelers voyaged to Los Angeles for the first time by way of cross country routes like the Southwest Chief railway, Union Station is now the heartbeat of the city, conducting throngs of commuters and travelers alike from the rich past of its opulent décor to the modern hustle and bustle of today.